TimTaylor/qalytools/tests/testthat/_snaps/errors-available_valuesets.md

 # errors are correct

-    Not implemented for class [function].
+    Not implemented for [function] objects.

 ---